agustinv/reactnd-project-would-you-rather-starter/README.md

 * user can logout and log back in

 Root Page
-* toggle between his/her answered and unanswered polls on the home page
+* toggle between his/her answered and unanswered Questions on the home page
-* polls are sorted by timestamp of when created
+* Questions are sorted by timestamp of when created
 * unanswered questions should be shown by default
 * name of the logged in user should be visible on the page
-* clicking on poll goes to poll details page
+* clicking on Question goes to Question details page

-Poll Detail Page
+Question Detail Page
-* details of each poll should be available at questions/:question_id
+* details of each Question should be available at questions/:question_id

 unanswered
 Text “Would You Rather”;